IBSF World Championships (bobsleigh and skeleton)

 The IBSF World Championships (known as the FIBT World Championships until 2015), part of the International Bobsleigh and Skeleton Federation, have taken place on an annual basis since 1930.
 Starting with 2002, no World Championships being held in non-Winter Olympic years.
 A two-man event was included in 1931 with a combined championship occurring in 1947.
 Men's skeleton was introduced as a championship of its own in 1982 while women's bobsleigh and skeleton events were introduced in 2000.
 Both the women's bobsleigh and skeleton events were merged with the men's bobsleigh events at the 2004 championships.
 A mixed team event, consisting of one run each of men's skeleton, women's skeleton, 2-man bobsleigh, and 2-women bobsleigh, was held from 2007 to 2019.
 In 2020 it was replaced with skeleton mixed team event, consisting of one run each of men's and women's skeleton.
 Women's monobob event was included in 2021.

 Host cities

 Bobsleigh

+Numbers in brackets denotes number of victories in corresponding disciplines.
+Boldface denotes record number of victories.